noah-delacruz/Contactly/README.md

-# HoopIntel - Contact Management App
+# Contactly - Contact Management App

 ## 📌 Overview

-HoopIntel is a full-stack application that manages a large dataset of **20,000 contacts** stored in an SQLite database.
+Contactly is a full-stack application that manages a large dataset of **20,000 contacts** stored in an SQLite database.
 It supports **sorting, pagination, and updating records** efficiently.
 This project was built to explore full-stack engineering concepts.

 ## 🛠 Tech Stack